Helena, 63, Chicago, IL

 Eleven years ago was my surgery, to this date almost.
 Eleven years ago, so I started hormones 12-plus years ago.
 And I really have been in the cross-dressing business or the transgender business since I was probably 4 or 5 years old.
 I mean, I've got that history.
 But I didn't know some of that history until I tracked back later in life, when I saw this more obviously in front of me.
 I said, "Oh, my god, this is what I was doing when I was 4 years old and 5 years old and 6," and of course, it all fits into a channel.
 But in that day- I'm talking about being born in 1930- that was the Great Depression.
 There were no words for any of this.
 Except that I think my mother knew, because when I asked her to teach me to knit, she did, and she'd teach me some other things that I asked if I could do, like cross-stitch and whatnot.
 So all the basic clues were there all the way along.

 I think people talk in either/or terms, right?
-Before transition and after…but to me it’s really development.
-I feel it's been a remarkable thing to have happened to a person.
+Before transition and after.
+But to me it’s really development.
 I'm proud of both lives.
 I'm proud of both me’s, if you see what I'm saying.
 And I feel it's been a remarkable thing to have happened to a person.
+I’m grateful.
 You can't just become a woman with a knife or a pill or anything like that.
 It takes a whole combination in a sequence, in a formation.
-You've got this time span.
-It's a learning experience.
-It's a little bit of everything.
+You've got this time span, it's a learning experience, it's a little bit of everything.
 It's what I call going through the internship phase, stumbling through the adolescent phase, then going through the maturity phase.

 Mickey, 60, Chicago, IL